 Chemical characterization entails both sample preparation and analysis.
 Traditional wet chemistry techniques are used to modify paving and concrete materials and to prepare and condition samples for further testing and analysis.
 The chemical results are often tied to physical test results from the Binder, Bituminous Mixtures, or Concrete Laboratories, to compile a chemico-physico perspective and evaluate its effect on performance.
-The Chemistry Laboratory complex includes a laboratory for sample preparation and wet chemistry, and a laboratory dedicated to instrumentation.
+The Chemistry Laboratory complex includes a traditional chemistry laboratory for wet chemistry and sample preparation, and two laboratories dedicated to instrumentation.

 This laboratory has all the necessary equipment for preparation of samples and standards for various analyses of liquid and solid samples.
-Specific equipment includes a nitrogen desiccator and glove box to prepare samples free of carbonation, a vacuum oven, muffle furnace, vibratory disc mill, centrifuge, ovens, an automatic fused bead preparation system, and a manual hydraulic pellet press.
+The laboratory houses traditional equipment including glassware, a muffle furnace, centrifuge, vibratory disk mill, and ovens.
+More specialized equipment includes a nitrogen gas purged desiccator and glove box to provide an inert size analyzer and equipment used to prepare fused beads for x-ray fluorescence (XRF) analysis.

 Figure 1.
 Nitrogen glove box and desiccator to prevent carbonation of different cementitious materials.